ssusnic/Machine-Learning-Doodle-Recognition/README.md

-# Machine Learning: Doodle Recognition with Convolutional Neural Network
+# Machine Learning: How to make Quick Draw game using Convolutional Neural Network

-A Javascript Machine Learning Game Tutorial on making a game like **Quick, Draw!**.
+A Javascript Machine Learning Project on making a game like **Quick, Draw!**.
 It is an online game that challenges players to draw a doodle and then artificial intelligence guesses what the drawings represent.

 This repo contains source code for implementing this game step by step.